 Possession of Burglary Tools

-Police often assume that any tool used to steal something is a "burglary tool", but the cops are wrong again.
-Burglary tools are only those tools used to "unlawfully enter" a dwelling, structure, or conveyance.
-That's the nature of the term "burglary", to unlawfully enter.
-So, let's see how this has played out in some "real life" examples.
+Police often assume that any tool used to steal something is a burglary tool, but the cops are wrong.
+Burglary tools are only those tools used to unlawfully enter a dwelling, structure, or conveyance.
+That's the nature of the term burglary, to unlawfully enter.
+So, let's see how this has played out in some real life examples.

 In Calliar v.
 State, 760 So.
 2d 885 (Fla.
-1999), the Florida Supreme Court reviewed possession of burglary tools case.
+1999), the Florida Supreme Court reviewed a possession of burglary tools case (rarely will you see a Supreme Court opinion on burglary tools).
 Calliar was arrested and convicted of entering a fenced-in area of a middle school through an open gate.
 Once inside the fenced-in area, he then attempted to break the chain of a bicycle with wire cutters and a screwdriver.
 The wire cutters and screwdrivers were the alleged burglary tools.
 The Florida Supreme Court overturned the conviction, holding that the crime of possession of burglary tools requires proof that the tools were used (or intended to be used) to unlawfully enter the premises.
 They reasoned that the burglary tools statute "does not encompass, however, any item that may be used to commit some other offense once the burglary has been accomplished, even if that "other offense" is the offense that the defendant intended to commit once he had accomplished the burglary."
 Id. at 887.

 Let's examine a case involving three alleged burglary tools; (1) the wearing of gloves, (2) a crowbar, and (3) a flashlight.
 In Brooks v.
 State, 23 So.
 3d 1227 (Fla.
 2nd DCA 2009), Brooks was convicted of possession of burglary tools for possessing the above three items, based upon his entry into a backyard shed.
 It was the victim that reported Brooks as a suspicious person, walking his bike early in the morning.
 The caller then went into his backyard and saw Brooks flee from his open shed, noting his bike was removed from the shed, as well as some power tools.